EduardMalkhasyan/Serializable-Dictionary-Unity/README.md

 Also in Debugger when it will be called
 ![Screenshot_1](https://github.com/EduardMalkhasyan/Serializable-Dictionary-Unity/assets/78969017/e626bf52-7db5-46e8-a6db-c1000de6bbe1)

-## Example in use
+## Simple Example in Use
-You can just simply clone project and check the results there here is very simple example for use
+You can simply clone the project and check the results.
+Here is a very simple example for use

 ```csharp
 using ProjectTools;